WeTransfer/activerecord_autoreplica/README.md

 ### Usage

+There are two options.

-The API consists of _one_ method.
-Pass it a complete ActiveRecord connection specificaton hash, and everything within the block is going to use the read slave connections when performing standard ActiveRecord `SELECT` queries (not the hand-written ones).
+The first is to pass a complete ActiveRecord connection specificaton hash, and everything within the block is going to use the read slave connections when performing standard ActiveRecord `SELECT` queries (not the hand-written ones).